I enjoy giving creative ideas on how to throw unique parties.

 Before you show the movies, you will want to spend time chatting with friends and give everyone a chance to sample some of the food you've prepared.
 Play atmospheric music to set the tone.
 Tubular Bells by Mike Oldfield would be a classic choice.

-If you want to dress up, ask your friends to come as their favorite movie character.
-There are lots of great characters to choose from including horror villains like Dracula or Frankenstein, Freddy Krueger or Michael Myers.
+If you want to dress up, ask your friends to come as their favorite movie characters.
+There are lots of great characters to choose from, including horror villains like Dracula or Frankenstein, Freddy Krueger, or Michael Myers.
 Alternatively, they could come as the blood-soaked victim or damsel in distress.

 Food and Drink